-Mountains- Pebble in my pocket (POR) Explanation Gregory Cool (POR) Story Narrative Sun is laughing Poet study France Persuasion travel brochures and letter writing Core Learning Intentions Age Re Spelling Grammar Composition Words Shows some developing evidence of commas to mark grammatical Write an opening paragraph and further paragraphs for each stage of the ending in - boundaries within sentences story ensuring that sequence is clear and making decisions about how the ary plot will develop Beginning to use a range of adverbs and adverbial phrases to begin Uses some detail in the description of setting or character's feelings or Words with a sentences (fronted adverbials) and to add information within a motives hort /u/ sentence ound spelt The grammatical difference between the plural and possessive- s Attempts to adopt a viewpoint- in fiction and nonfiction vith 'o' Use of prepositions in phrases e.g. He ate before lunchtime .
-Nords with a Extending range of sentences with more than one clause by using a hort /u/ wider range of conjunctions including when, if, because, although ound spelt e.g. He ate his lunch before he left home. with 'ou'
+Spelling Grammar Composition Words Shows some developing evidence of commas to mark grammatical Write an opening paragraph and further paragraphs for each stage of the ending in - boundaries within sentences story ensuring that sequence is clear and making decisions about how the ary plot will develop Beginning to use a range of adverbs and adverbial phrases to begin Uses some detail in the description of setting or character's feelings or Words with a sentences (fronted adverbials) and to add information within a motives short /u/ sentence sound spelt The grammatical difference between the plural and possessive- s Attempts to adopt a viewpoint- in fiction and nonfiction with 'o' Use of prepositions in phrases e.g. He ate before lunchtime.
+Words with a Extending range of sentences with more than one clause by using a short /u/ wider range of conjunctions including when, if, because, although sound spelt e.g. He ate his lunch before he left home. with 'ou'

-Word PERSUASSION PERSUASSION families Introduction to paragraphs as a way to group related material Read and evaluate a wider range of persuasive texts, explaining and based on e.g. Generate several reasons for a point of view evaluating responses orally common words, Through role play and drama explore particular persuasive scenarios e.g. a showing how parent persuading a reluctant child to go to bed, and discuss the words are effectiveness of different strategies used related in form and Present a persuasive point of view e.g. in the form of a letter, beginning to meaning. link points together and selecting style and vocabulary appropriate to the reader Words EXPLANATION EXPLANATION ending in the Expressing time, place and cause using: Read explanations as a whole class, in groups and individually suffix -al conjunctions e.g. Hedgehogs need to hibernate when the NA/ a mala temperature begins to drop.
-The hedgehog looks for a safe place to Comment on a range of explanatory texts, focusing on how easy they are to Words sleep so that he will survive the winter. understand (e.g. by trying to reproduce that information in a different form, ending with an /zher/ such as a diagram, or flow chart) sound spelt Using adverbs e.g. use adverbs to express sequence, for example, with 'sure' first, then, after that, finally Create diagrams such as flow charts to summarise or make notes of stages in With Sure a process (e.g. in science, D&T or geography) Words Using prepositions e.g. Hedgehogs make their nests under hedges ending with and at the base of tree trunks.
-Hedgehogs build up their stores of Ensure relevant items are grouped together a /cher/ fat during autumn. sound spelt In formal presentations, explain processes orally using notes with 'ture' Introduction to paragraphs as a way to group related material Harden and the book of the state of the second of the seco Write a series of extended sentences to explain a process Silent Letters Headings and sub-headings to aid presentation Revision Ensure relevant details are included and accounts ended effectively
+Word PERSUASSION PERSUASSION families Introduction to paragraphs as a way to group related material Read and evaluate a wider range of persuasive texts, explaining and based on e.g. Generate several reasons for a point of view evaluating responses orally common words, Through role play and drama explore particular persuasive scenarios e.g. a showing how parent persuading a reluctant child to go to bed, and discuss the words are effectiveness of different strategies used related in Dresent a persuasive point of view or a in the form of a letter beginning to form and Present a persuasive point of view e.g. in the form of a letter, beginning to meaning. link points together and selecting style and vocabulary appropriate to the reader Words ending in the EXPLANATION EXPLANATION suffix -al Expressing time, place and cause using: Read explanations as a whole class, in groups and individually conjunctions e.g. Hedgehogs need to hibernate when the Words temperature begins to drop.
+The hedgehog looks for a safe place to Comment on a range of explanatory texts, focusing on how easy they are to ending with sleep so that he will survive the winter. understand (e.g. by trying to reproduce that information in a different form, such as a diagram, or flow chart) an /zher/ Using adverbs e.g. use adverbs to express sequence, for example, such as a diagram, or now chart) sound spelt first, then, after that, finally Create diagrams such as flow charts to summarise or make notes of stages in with 'sure' Just, then, after that, finally a process (e.g. in science, D&T or geography) Using prepositions e.g. Hedgehogs make their nests under hedges a process (e.g. m science, but or geography) Words and at the base of tree trunks.
+Hedgehogs build up their stores of Ensure relevant items are grouped together ending with fat during autumn. a /cher/ In formal presentations, explain processes orally using notes sound spelt with 'ture' Introduction to paragraphs as a way to group related material with ture Write a series of extended sentences to explain a process Silent Letters Headings and sub-headings to aid presentation Revision Ensure relevant details are included and accounts ended effectively 110111